Oddworld Inhabitants: The Brutal Ballad of Fangus Klot

 The original artwork for Fangus Klot created by Oddworld Inhabitants.

 Originally coming from discussions about a sequel to Stranger's Wrath, The Brutal Ballad of Fangus Klot is a standalone game, independent of the Oddworld Quintology, originally announced in an April 2005 issue of Game Informer.
 The story is set in the forested hills of Fangustan and follows Fangus, a shepherd who is forced to fight and become the savior of Oddworld when invaders arrive.
 Gameplay elements from other Oddworld games were expected to return.
-The game was to be released in 2006, with a Mature rating, and published by Majesco Entertainment for the Xbox before it was canceled.
+The game was to be released in 2006, with a Mature rating, and published by Majesco for the Xbox before it was canceled.

 In a May 2011 FAQ, an Oddworld Inhabitants representative confirmed Fangus Klot will be in future plans following The Hand Of Odd and Oddworld: New 'n' Tasty!
 Stewart Gilray of Just Add Water has noted that there is a playable Xbox build of the game.
 Concept art was released in May 2013.
 In March 2014, Lanning revealed he has been designing the game himself for a year and a half and that if New 'n' Tasty! sells 500,000 units, Oddworld Inhabitants would finance Fangus.